apache/flink/docs/streaming_guide.md

 ### Temporal database style operators

-While database style operators like joins (on key) and crosses are hard to define properly on data streams, a straightforward implementation is to apply these operators on windows of the data streams.
+While database style operators like joins (on key) and crosses are hard to define properly on data streams, a straightforward interpretation is to apply these operators on windows of the data streams.

-Currently join and cross operators are supported on time windows.
+Currently join and cross operators are supported only on time windows.
+We are working on alleviating this limitations in the next release.

+Temporal operators take the current windows of both streams and apply the join/cross logic on these window pairs.

 The Join transformation produces a new Tuple DataStream with two fields.
 Each tuple holds a joined element of the first input DataStream in the first tuple field and a matching element of the second input DataStream in the second field for the current window.
+The user can also supply a custom join function to control the produced elements.

 The following code shows a default Join transformation using field position keys: